Vaccine Therapy for Advanced Colon Polyps

 The trial requires that you do not use certain medications, like immunomodulators (drugs that affect the immune system) and oral corticosteroids, before and during the study.
 If you are taking these, you may need to stop them before joining the trial.

-What data supports the effectiveness of the MUC1 Peptide-Poly-ICLC Vaccine treatment for advanced colon polyps?
+What evidence suggests that the MUC1 peptide-poly-ICLC vaccine might be an effective treatment for advanced colon polyps?

 RE